 In December 2009, in order to focus entirely on the advisory business, the Company sold certain assets related to the merchant banking business to GCP Capital Partners Holdings LLC (or "GCP Capital"), an entity principally owned by former Greenhill employees and independent from the Company, which took over the management of our merchant banking funds.
-Prior to that time, the Company's merchant banking activities consisted primarily of management of and investment in certain previously sponsored merchant banking funds: Greenhill Capital Partners ("GCP I"), Greenhill Capital Partners II ("GCP II"), Greenhill Capital Partners III ("GCP III").
-In 2011, the Company began the monetization of these assets.
+Prior to that time, the Company's merchant banking activities consisted primarily of management of and investment in certain previously sponsored merchant banking funds: GCP I, GCP II, Greenhill Capital Partners Europe ("GCPE"), Greenhill SAV Partners ("GSAVP") and a limited partnership interest in Greenhill Capital Partners III ("GCP III").
+Under the terms of the sale, the Company continues to retain control only of the general partner of GCP I and GCP II and consolidates the results of each such general partner.

-In 2011, the Company sold substantially all of its capital interests in GCP II to unaffiliated third parties and certain principals of GCP Capital for an aggregate purchase price of \$44.8 million, which represented the Company's book value of such capital interests.
-The transaction agreement provided that the purchasers had the right, exercisable in December 2012, to cause the Company to repurchase each of the capital account interests attributable to two specified portfolio companies of GCP II, at a specified aggregate price of \$14.3 million, subject to adjustments for distributions or capital calls (the "Put Options").
-In June 2012, the purchasers funded a capital call of \$1.3 million related to one of the specified portfolio companies, increasing in aggregate the Put Options to \$15.6 million.
-In December 2012, substantially all of the purchasers of the Put Options exercised their rights to have the Company repurchase their interests, which was paid prior to year end.
+Shortly after our sale of the merchant banking business, the Company began the monetization of its merchant banking investments.
+In 2011, the Company sold substantially all its interest in GCP II.
+As part of that sale the purchasers had the right to cause the Company to repurchase each of the capital account interests attributable to two specified portfolio companies of GCP II at an aggregate price of \$15.6 million (the "Put Options").
+In December 2012, substantially all of the purchasers of the Put Options exercised their rights to have the Company repurchase their interests.